gianfrancodemarco/site/content/posts/dumb-db-1.md

 Right now, our database is pretty much useless.
 To make anything useful, we need at least to be able to store data.
-Being the file an append only CSV, inserting a row means just opening the file in `append` mode and writing the row to the end of the file.
+Since the file is an append-only CSV, inserting a row simply means opening the file in `append mode` and writing the row at the end.

 *We must be careful to set the `__deleted__` column to `False` for all of the rows.*